Amen-ellah-kerimi/Internship-Applications-Automation/README.md

 1. Connect to email inbox using credentials in `.env`.
 2. Fetch unread emails with the internship application subject pattern.
-3. Parse email content and extract candidate info.
+3. Parse email content and extract candidate info and attachments.
 4. Append data to `candidates.csv`.
 5. Mark emails as read.
+6. Log all actions and errors for traceability.

 ---